justinmeiners/justinmeiners.github.io/README.md

 I hope to share some of them with you.
 Feel free to contact me at: <span>![justin's email](mail.png)</span>

-## Background
+## Interests

-Here is a little about my background and interests:

 - I first learned to program in 2008 using [Objective-C](https://developer.apple.com/library/archive/documentation/Cocoa/Conceptual/ObjectiveC/Introduction/introObjectiveC.html) and Cocoa/NextStep thanks to the [CMSEC](https://en.wikipedia.org/wiki/Christa_McAuliffe_Space_Education_Center).
 - I am a Software Engineer in the Vision Products Group at [Apple](https://www.apple.com/) (I do not write about my employer's products or business).
-- My best effort at a professional title is "computer vision generalist".
+- My best effort at a professional title is "computer vision/graphics engineer".
 My skills include 3D rendering, GPUs, numerical methods, optimization, combinatorics, signal processing, etc.
 - I have a Master's degree in math and view it as a lifelong pursuit.
 I have broad knowledge at the "advanced undergrad" level with more depth in real analysis and topology.

     ![project euler](https://projecteuler.net/profile/justinmeiners.png)